artic-network/rampart-iva/README.md

 Run RAMPART:

 ```
-rampart --protocol ../rampart-ebov --basecalledPath ~/MinKNOW/data/reads/[run_name]/pass
+rampart --protocol ../rampart-iva/protocol --basecalledPath ~/MinKNOW/data/reads/[run_name]/pass
 ```

 `basecalledPath` should be set to whereever MinKNOW/guppy is going to write its basecalled files.

 ## Example Data

-The directory `example_data` contains some reads from an Ebola virus MinION run to test RAMPART with.
+The directory `example_data` contains some reads from an influenza virus MinION run to test RAMPART with.
 To try this:

 ```
 cd rampart/example_data